Krylov complexity and chaos in quantum mechanics: Introduction

 A natural question is a possible relationship between the Lanczos coefficients and chaos.
-In this regard, in finite-dimensional quantum systems such as spin systems and the SYK model, novel correlations between certain variances of the Lanczos coefficients, asymptotic values of the Krylov operator complexity and the energy level statistics were reported \cite{Rabinovici:2021qqt,Rabinovici:2022beu}.
-Unfortunately, these models have no classical counterparts, and their relation to classical chaoticity is not clear.
+In this regard, in finite-dimensional quantum systems such as spin systems and the SYK model, novel correlations between certain variances of the Lanczos coefficients, asymptotic values of the Krylov operator complexity and the energy level statistics were reported \cite{Rabinovici:2021qqt,Rabinovici:2022beu}.\footnote{ The authors of \cite{Balasubramanian:2022dnj} analytically studied the statistics of the Lanczos coefficients for a random ensemble of Hamiltonians. } Unfortunately, these models have no classical counterparts, and their relation to classical chaoticity is not clear.
 In fact, if we are to define quantum chaos consistently with classical chaos, the first interest to us is the quantum mechanical system obtained by quantizing the classical chaotic system.
 In this paper, we consider billiard systems \cite{Sinai:1970,Bunimovich:1974,Bunimovich:1979} which are one of the most-studied classical/quantum system of chaos.
 We investigate in the billiard systems the relationship between the classical chaoticity, the quantum energy level spacing statistics, and the Lanczos coefficients for operators and quantum states and show the existence of a correlation between them by numerical analyses.
 This result on the Krylov operator/state complexity and their Lanczos coefficients may also hold for broader general quantum mechanical systems, providing a key step for refining the definitions of quantum chaos.

 The novel venue on the bridge connecting complexity and chaos can shed light more on quantum gravity.
 Complexity has attracted much attention in black hole studies, and specifically, there are several conjectures in the AdS/CFT correspondence that the complexity of the holographic quantum system probes the interior of the dual black hole \cite{Susskind:2014rva,Stanford:2014jda,Susskind:2014jwa,Susskind:2014moa,Brown:2015bva,Brown:2015lvg}.
 One of the issues there is the existence of several different proposals on the definition of complexity, allowing ambiguity.
 In contrast, the Krylov operator/state complexity is defined unambiguously.
 It is an interesting and important question whether the Krylov operator/state complexity describes the interior of the black hole.\footnote{See \cite{Kar:2021nbm} for studies in this direction.
 See \cite{Dymarsky:2021bjq,Caputa:2021ori,Avdoshkin:2022xuw,Camargo:2022rnt} for studies on the Krylov operator complexity in QFTs.}